As a woman, it’s natural to want to look and feel your best at all times.

 In addition to your regular health screening, remember to get a regular Pap Smear done every 2 years – this quick and simple test is used in the early detection of cervical cancer.

-Along with the Pap, HPV DNA testing is also useful for detecting high risk (cancer-causing) strains of the virus; if you test positive for a high risk strain, this will prompt your doctor to perform your Pap more frequently.
+Along with the Pap, HPV DNA testing is also useful for detecting high risk cancer-causing strains of the virus; if you test positive for a high risk strain, this will prompt your doctor to perform your Pap smear more frequently.

 Read more about cervical cancer here.